Positive self-similar Markov processes obtained by resurrection: Introduction

-Our interest in resurrected processes comes from the fact that the jump kernel $J(x,y)=j(x,y)+q(x,y)$ exhibits unusual and interesting behavior when $y\to 0$.
-Depending on the return kernel $p(z,\cdot)$, $J(x, y)$ may tend to $\infty$ at various rates as $y\to 0$.
-Since $j(x,y)$ is bounded away from the diagonal, this explosion is due to the resurrection kernel.
-We may write $J(x,y)=\sB(x,y)j(x,y)$ with $\sB(x,y):=1+q(x,y)/j(x,y)$, and call the term $\sB(x,y)$ the boundary part of the jumping kernel.
-An analogous situation when the boundary part $\sB(x,y)$ decays and vanishes at the boundary of the state space was recently studied in \cite{KSV21} in the multidimensional case of the upper-half-space in $\R^d$ and the symmetric jump kernel $j(x,y)=|x-y|^{-d-\alpha}$.
-The paper \cite{KSV22b} deals with the multidimensional case in the upper-half-space, the same jump kernel $|x-y|^{-d-\alpha}$, with a boundary part $\sB(x,y)$ exploding at the boundary.
-Symmetric 1-dimensional case is also covered in that paper, but different from the current paper which is mostly focused on self-similarity, the main concern of \cite{KSV22b} is on potential-theoretic questions.
+Stable process conditioned to stay positive and censored stable process can be regarded as resurrected stable processes, see \cite{Ber93} and \cite[Remark 3.3]{KPW14}.
+However, they do not fall into the framework of resurrected stable processes of this paper.
+To cover these processes, we introduce a larger class of pssMps in Section \ref{s:modified-jump} of this paper.
+This larger class incudes stable processes conditioned to stay positive, stable processes conditioned to hit 0 continuously, and censored stable processes as examples.
+The jump kernel $J(x,y)=j(x,y)+q(x,y)$ of our resurrected stable process can be regarded as a modification of the original kernel $j(x,y)$.
+The jump kernels of the class of pssMps in Section \ref{s:modified-jump} are of the more general form $j(x,y)\sB(x,y)$ where $\sB:(0,\infty)\times (0,\infty)\to (0,\infty)$.
+In case of multidimensional isotropic stable process, the analogous procedure is quite standard when $\sB$ is bounded from below and above by two positive constants, leading to the so-called stable-like processes.
+The situation when the function $\sB(x,y)$ decays and vanishes at the boundary of the state space was recently studied in \cite{KSV21, KSV22} in the multidimensional case of the upper-half-space in $\R^d$ and the symmetric jump kernel $j(x,y)=|x-y|^{-d-\alpha}$.
+The paper \cite{KSV22b} deals with the multidimensional case in the upper-half-space, the same jump kernel $|x-y|^{-d-\alpha}$, with $\sB(x,y)$ exploding at the boundary.
+The symmetric 1-dimensional case is also covered in that paper, but differently to the current paper which is mostly focused on self-similarity, the main concern of \cite{KSV22b} is on potential-theoretic questions.

-Organization of the paper: In the next section we recall some further preliminary results related to pssMps and their connection to L\'evy processes through Lamperti's transform, in particular the relationship between infinitesimal generators of those processes.
+{\bf Organization of the paper}: In the next section we recall some preliminary results related to pssMps and their connection to L\'evy processes through the Lamperti transform, in particular the Lamperti trichotomy and the relationship between infinitesimal generators of those processes.
+We also introduce two families of return kernels and show how some of examples for pssMp from literature fit into these families.